 Year Blind Non-blind

-2019 \$2,040 \$1,220
+2020 \$2,110 \$1,260

-2020 \$2,119 \$1,260
+2021 \$2,190 \$1,310

 - 2. A medical screen to determine whether applicants have a severe impairment. - 3.
 A medical screen to determine whether applicants have a severe impairment or combination of impairments that meet or equal the SSA Child or Adult Medical Listings.
 Applicants that meet or equal a listing are allowed without further evaluation. - 4.
-A determination of an individual's residual functional capacity (RFC) and finding regarding that individual's ability to return to their past relevant work.
+A determination of an applicant's residual functional capacity (RFC) and finding regarding that individual's ability to return to their past relevant work.
 A person's RFC is his or her ability to do physical and mental work activities on a sustained basis despite limitations from their impairments. - 5.
-A determination whether an individual is able to perform other work in the national economy considering the person's RFC, age, education, and work experience.
+A determination whether an applicant is able to perform other work in the national economy considering the person's RFC, age, education, and work experience.